joaoreynolds/custom-react-app/Readme.md

 ## Motivation

-I know, ONE MORE bootstrap project.
-I built this for my own use.
+I know, ONE MORE react seed project.
+I built this for my own use, so take it for what it is.
 As a freelancer I find myself creating a new project every couple of months.
 I would typically create via `create-react-app` and then promptly eject, allowing me to fully customize the build based on my situation.

 Well, I got sick of all the extra boilerplate and code that came with an ejected `create-react-app`.
 If I don't want to use `less` or `scss`, I don't want all the config for it.
 And even though `create-react-app` allows you to specify which you want to use, the config code was all there.